-- .1 Ocean Disposal permits will specify a quantity of Disposal dredged material which may not be exceeded.
-At the time of contract startup, the Departmental Representative will highlight to the Contractor any limits which are to be adhered to.
-Any and all costs for permit violation will be the contractor's responsibility. - .2 Where applicable, only the permitted disposal sites listed in the permit, and as shown on the plans from the Departmental Representative can be used for ocean disposal of the material. - .3 Floating dredging equipment shall not conflict with fishing vessels using the channel.
-The equipment is to utilize only one half of the channel at a time when dredging and move off the channel to allow ferry traffic to pass.
-It may be necessary to submerge the pipeline from the suction dredge to provide continuous navigation.
+- Where applicable, only the permitted disposal sites listed in the permit, and as shown on the plans from the Departmental Representative can be used for ocean disposal of the material. - .3 Floating dredging equipment shall not conflict with fishing vessels using the channel.
+The equipment is to utilize only one half of the channel at a time when dredging and move off the channel to allow vessel traffic to pass.
+It may be necessary to submerge the pipeline from the suction dredge to provide continuous navigation. - .4 The material dredged by the suction dredge is to be pumped through the pipeline to the prescribed disposal site.